-The word orange actually relates to the fruit, not the colour.
-There wasn’t a name for the colour until people started referring to it in line with the citrus fruit back in the 1600s.
+The word orange actually relates to the fruit, not the color.
+There wasn’t a name for the color until people started referring to it in line with the citrus fruit back in the 1600s.

 Brass is anti-microbial by nature.
 Therefore, you never have to worry about cleaning brass doorknobs for fear of germs, as they will normally self-clean within around eight hours.

 Bananas tend to ripen quicker when they group together.
 Separate them, and it will take them longer to ripen up.